Wellington Arch: Sculpture of the triumphal arch

+Burton's arch remained bare for 30 years.
+In 1913 the sculpture Peace descending on the Quadriga of War by Adrian Jones was placed on it.
+Its figures, unlike those of Wyatt's statue, are aligned with the roadway under the arch.

 Jones's statue is based on a smaller original which caught the eye of Edward VII at a Royal Academy exhibition.
 The sculpture depicts Nike, the winged goddess of victory, descending on the chariot of war, holding the classical symbol of victory and honour, a laurel wreath.
 The face of the charioteer leading the quadriga is that of a small boy (actually the son of Lord Michelham, who funded the sculpture).
 The angel of peace was modelled on Beatrice Stewart.
 The statue is the largest bronze sculpture in Europe.
-The boundary of Buckingham Palace Garden was moved south, and a new road named Duke of Wellington Place was created; this separated the space containing the Arch from the rest of the Green Park.